gabelwright/Java-Grader/README.md

 1. Download and install python 2.7 if you don't already have it.
 2. Place all the programs that you want to evaluate (as `.txt` files) into a folder.
-3. Download the python program to the same directory.
+3. Download `AutomaticGrader.py` to the same directory.
 4. Place as many tests as you would like (as `.java` files) in the same directory.
 5. Execute the python program.